Slaymaster

 Slaymaster is a fictional character appearing in American comic books published by Marvel Comics.
 The character has appeared in the Captain Britain series.

 Publication history

-The Slaymaster's first appearance was in Super Spider-Man and Captain Britain #243 (October 1977), a weekly Marvel UK title which featured a mix of reprint and original material.
+Slaymaster's first appearance was in Super Spider-Man and Captain Britain #243 (October 1977), a weekly Marvel UK title which featured a mix of reprint and original material.
 He was created by Jim Lawrence, Larry Lieber, and Ron Wilson.
-Though killed off in the 1985 Captain Britain series, the character's role as one of Captain Britain (and later his sister Psylocke's) main villains would result in the character appearing and being mentioned long after his death (in particular, Uncanny X-Men #256, which contains the character's first American appearance, though in the storyline, he is a hallucination created by the villains Mojo and Spiral as part of an elaborate brainwashing process they perform on Psylocke).
+Slaymaster was killed off in the 1985 Captain Britain series.